Ultimate Guide to Gross Revenue: Formula, Calculation, Recognition & Recording

 Gross sales vs. revenue

-Gross sales are all customer proceeds for the provision of services, goods, or both, whereas; gross revenue is the money generated by all business operations, including sales and investments.
+Gross sales refer to all customer proceeds for the provision of services, goods, or both.
+In contrast, gross revenue is the money generated by all business operations, including sales and investments.

 Cash flow vs. gross revenue